neel04/my-website/content/projects/ASURA/index.md

 ### Decoupled Post-`LayerNorm`

-While this may be sufficient, we go one step further — we place these unshared norms after **each layer** as well.
-Prior work would implicitly share these norms.
-Theoretically, however, it makes sense that the statistics of the activations at each iteration would necessarily be slightly different and thus taking it into account would improve stability and performance.
+We chose to go one step further — we place un-"shared" norms after **each layer/block** as well.
+Prior work would implicitly share these norms across iterations.
+Theoretically, however, it makes sense that activations for the same block at a different iteration might introduce some covariate shift and thus factoring it in might be beneficial for us.

-This is effectively performing standard pre-`LN` for every $\mathcal{B}_i$ but applies a post-`LN` that's shared across the whole iteration.
+This is effectively performing standard pre-`LN` for every $\mathcal{B}_i$, but also applying an iteration-specific post-`LN` shared across all blocks in the iteration.

 ![Block level norm unsharing](asura_block_ln.drawio.svg#full "Pre-`LN` is still standard, i.e., unique for each block but implicitly shared across every iteration.")

 In our sweeps, we didn't notice major performance improvements.
-However, for larger runs, it reduced exploding gradients and loss spikes.
+However, for larger runs, leveraging both norm strategies reduced exploding gradients and loss spikes.
+We hope to run ablations to determine how beneficial either architectural decision is in isolation.

 ![Loss curve for a 350M UT](./loss_curve_350M_x3_transparent.svg#light "Sample loss curve for a ~`1B` (350M * 3 iters) `ASURA`")